sffc/socketio-file-upload/README.md

 #### saved

-A file has been successfully saved.
+A file has been saved.
+It is recommended that you check `event.file.success` to tell whether or not the file was saved without errors.

 ##### Event Properties